 Plan for at least 30 minutes of mingling time at the start of the party.
 If guests don't know each other, be sure to provide name tags.

 When it's time to begin the game, gather everyone together to explain the basic rules.

 Each person should receive a score sheet with his name on it.
 Score sheets should list eight rounds and include the rules for each round.
 Consider handing out table assignments.
 That way, couples or groups of people who do know each other can start out playing together.

 Show and Tell Practice Round

 Play a practice round before beginning.

-Consider adding fun activities, such as team pictures, after some rounds.
+Consider adding fun activities, such as team pictures, after some card playing rounds at your crazy cards party.
 Another idea is an "Instant Challenge," such as a house of cards building contest or paper airplane flying contest, for extra points.
 Make sure everyone has time to revisit the bar and snack table--consider calling an intermission for that purpose.

 Gameplay: Players sitting opposite each other are partners for that round.
 Before dealing, each person at the table draws a card; high card deals out all cards (13 cards to each player.)
 The person to the left of the dealer plays first.
 Moving counterclockwise, each person plays a card in the same suit, if possible.